imixs/imixs-saga/imixs-microservice-registry/README.md

 ## Service Discovery

 A client can start a new process instance by sending a business event to the Imixs-Registry.
-The discovery process will select a matching Imixs-Microservice and forward the business event to initialize a new workflow.
+The discovery process will select a matching Imixs-Microservice and forward the business event to initialize a new workflow instance.

 Read more about the discovery process in the section [Service Discovery](docs/DISCOVERY.md).